 Since 2015, the French Coral Reef Initiative (IFRECOR) has been developing MERCI-Cor a method to assess the significance of an ecological impact, to ensure better Avoidance and Reduction of ecological losses in the mitigation hierarchy, and sizing compensatory measures, to offset last residual losses.
-This project involve scientific parties (University Montpellier 3, Lab.
-CEFE and CRIOBE), NGO (Blue finance), consulting company and public regulators (Florida Dept of Env.
+This project involved scientific parties (University Montpellier 3, Lab.
+CEFE and CRIOBE), NGOs (Blue finance), consulting companies and public regulators (Florida Dept of Env.
 Protection, French Dept fo Env Protection Agencies – Guadeloupe, Réunion Island and New Caledonia, French Ministry of the Env. and Barbados Env.
 Protec.
 Agency).

-MERCI-Cor ensure better application of Environmental Impact Studies (EIS), through indicators, to assess ecological losses due to the construction project or gains with a compensatory project.
+MERCI-Cor ensures the better application of Environmental Impact Studies (EIS), through indicators, to assess ecological losses due to the construction project or gains with a compensatory project.
 It’s founded on the RAM (Rapid Assessment Method) approach and the UMAM (in Florida) 10 years feedback.
-It’s using the DPSIR concept dedicated to score a level of pressure in compare with a good ecological status.
-The ecosystem is assessed among its three dimension: landscape and location, habitat’s environmental structure (hydrodynamics and physicochemical processes) and habitat’s ecological structure (species and function).
-The indicators were chosen to be quickly and cost / efficiently addressed by a wide range of actor, if the ecological baseline was workmanlike.
+It’s using the DPSIR concept dedicated to scoring a level of pressure in compare with a good ecological status.
+The ecosystem is assessed among its three-dimension: landscape and location, habitat’s environmental structure (hydrodynamics and physicochemical processes) and habitat’s ecological structure (species and function).
+The indicators were chosen to be quickly and cost / efficiently addressed by a wide range of actor if the ecological baseline was workmanlike.

 The method is affordable for consultants, construction companies as well as and public parties, regulators or NGO involved in marine and corals EIS.